mocks-server/website/docs/get-started-intro.md

 ## How does it work?

-It loads all files in the ["routes"](get-started-routes.md) folder, containining handlers for routes, and the ["mocks"](get-started-mocks.md) file, which defines sets of ["route variants"](get-started-routes.md).
+It loads all files in the ["routes"](get-started-routes.md) folder, containing handlers for routes, and the ["mocks"](get-started-mocks.md) file, which defines sets of ["route variants"](get-started-routes.md).

 ```js
 // mocks/routes/users.js